meithecatte/compilercrim.es/content/forgor/index.md

 The details were only a matter of some elbow grease and overcoming the procrastination.
-At first I tried looking for people who've done a similar thing, but unfortunately couldn't find any.[^search] So, in case this is useful for someone else later, I decided to write up the process.
+At first I tried looking for people who've done a similar thing, but unfortunately couldn't find any.[^search] So, in case this is useful for someone else later, I decided to document the process.

 ## The devil's in the details

-Knowing that I generated the password with [xkcdpass],[^xkcdpass] I quickly found that by default, the [`eff-long` wordlist][eff-long] must've been used, meaning 7776 options for what the password could be.
+Knowing that I generated the password with [xkcdpass],[^xkcdpass] I found that by default, the [`eff-long` wordlist][eff-long] must've been used, meaning 7776 options for what the password could be.
 If I wanted to be fancy, I could try using [word2vec] to sort the wordlist and incorporate the vague knowledge I still had